Nurture is a bespoke two-year course for students with complex, profound and multiple learning disabilities.

 Students’ care and independence needs are central to our curriculum approach in Nurture including personal care, eating, drinking and medication supporting them to have control and independence in these areas of their lives.

-The Nurture programme is designed to maximise skills for adult life, including moving into supported living and increased community participation / social mobility.
+Students on the Nurture programme will gain the knowledge and understanding they need to succeed in their chosen destination beyond college.
+The curriculum is designed to maximise skills for adult life, including moving into supported living and increased community participation / social mobility.

 Of our recent graduates, we are proud to have seen the following outcomes